In this video you'll learn:

 Robin Powell: Financial planner and writer Carl Richards has spent much of his career helping people to strike the right balance between saving and investing on the one hand, and spending on the other.

 We’re all different, and the answer will be different for each of us.
 But there is, he says, a fundamental question we all need to ask ourselves.

-RP: Again, in the end only you can decide what to spend your money on.
+Robin Powell: Again, in the end, only you can decide what to spend your money on.

 And if you haven’t done this already, there’s no time like the present to figure out exactly what your priorities in life really are.